On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Introduction

 Originally, SG was predominantly used to assess performance in the DL, including metrics like SINR coverage, data rate, and outage probability.
-In these analyses, homogeneous Poisson point processes (H-PPPs) were commonly employed thanks to their tractability and their more realistic representation of BS locations compared to regular lattices \cite{hexagonal2016, InterferenceLargeNetworkHaenggi}.
-Various works, including references \cite{baccellimetrics, Lee2013, ElSawy19}, have utilized this model.
-The H-PPP being motion-invariant (stationary and isotropic), performance metrics can be evaluated in all generality for a typical UE located at the origin.
-However, when it comes to the UL, a different approach is required since it involves the analysis of two point processes (PPs): one for the BSs and another for the UEs.
-While H-PPPs continue to be used for modeling BSs, PPPs are insufficient for accurately modeling UEs, as they do not account for the correlations between locations of UEs and their serving BSs.
-Some authors have used independent H-PPPs for both BS and UE locations \cite{Herath15, Nikbakht20, Elshaer_2016, Herath18, uplink_first, Direnzouplink16, Martin-Vega16, ElSawy14, Zhang17}.
+As explained, in the UL, two PPs are in the game and several solutions exist to extract performance metrics.
+Some authors have used independent H-PPPs for both BS and UE locations \cite{Herath15, Nikbakht20, Elshaer_2016, Herath18, uplink_first, Direnzouplink16, Martin-Vega16, ElSawy14}.
 To address the missing correlation in the model, \cite{Singh15} suggested approximating the PP of UEs with an equivalent inhomogeneous Poisson point process (I-PPP) featuring a decreasing exponential intensity function when viewed from the typical BS.
 Nevertheless, this approach introduces errors in performance metrics.
 In \cite{Haenggi17}, a semi-empirical intensity function based on the real distance distribution in the network, observed from either the typical UE or the typical BS, was proposed to mitigate these errors.
-This method is employed to evaluate the meta distribution of SINR in \cite{uplink_meta}.
+This method is employed to evaluate the meta distribution of UL SINR in \cite{uplink_meta}.

 It is worth noting that some studies, such as \cite{Herath15, Nikbakht20, Elshaer_2016, Herath18, Singh15, uplink_meta, Bai16}, do not impose constraints on the maximum UL transmit power.
 This lack of constraint results in an overall increase in both signal and interference, while the noise remains at a constant level.
 Noise-limited analyses then take away from reality, such as in \cite{Herath15, Nikbakht20, uplink_meta, Bai16}.
 The associated errors are examined in \cite{Elshaer_2016}.
-In \cite{Singh15}, a joint UL-DL rate study is conducted on a heterogeneous network (HetNet) using a Decoupled UL-DL biased cell Association (DUDA) strategy while considering a Rayleigh distribution for the distance between UEs and BSs.
-The advantages of DUDA, which reduces UL interference while minimizing the mean transmit power, are explained in \cite{Boccardi16}.
-In \cite{Zhang17}, DUDA is applied to H-PPPs and Neyman-Scott cluster processes, demonstrating its effectiveness in ultra-dense networks.